AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 The diagram above shows three data streams for turbines named GEO1 and GEO2.
 1. The color-coded data streams show the specific data each stream is tracking, detailed in the Stream Metadata column.
 2. The basic description of the stream data is encoded in the stream name.
 For example, looking at the first stream in the table, the metadata rule takes what might have been meaningless to a user, *GEO1_P.ACT_PV*, and translates this.
 The user sees that GEO1 is the name of the turbine and ACT_PV  or Active Power is the measurement in this stream.
-3. A metadata rule based on this stream naming pattern can capture active power values for all turbines in each wind farm.
+3. A metadata rule based on this stream naming pattern can assign metadata for all turbines in each matching stream.

-In addition to being applied to any existing streams, a metadata rule captures any matching streams that are subsequently added to the selected namespace.
-You can edit a metadata rule.
-The modified rule may then capture a different set of streams.
+In addition to being applied to any existing streams, a metadata rule assigns the defined metadata to any matching streams that are subsequently added to the selected namespace.
+You can edit a metadata rule, and the modified rule may then assign metadata to a different set of streams.

 #### Data views